-In general, light, sweet crude oil presents the same physical properties as gasoline or other fuels.
+In general, Bakken crude oil presents the same physical properties as light Group II oils or other fuels.
 It will float on water, as its specific gravity is less than 1, and it is considered moderately volatile.
 This type of crude oil will contain higher concentrations of light end petroleum hydrocarbons (such as methane, ethane, propane, and butane).
 These dissolved gases and lighter ends will:

-- Increase the vapor pressure;
+- Increase the vapor pressure

-- Lower the flashpoint; and
+- Lower the flashpoint

-- Lower the initial boiling point.
+- Lower the initial boiling point

-While domestic crude oil (Bakken oil) is considered a sweet crude, there may be instances where hydrogen sulfide (H2S) may be present in higher concentrations than may be expected.
+While Bakken oil is considered a sweet crude, there may be instances where hydrogen sulfide (H2S) may be present in higher concentrations than may be expected.

-Transport Information for Crude Oil
+Transport Information for Bakken Oil

 DOT Shipping Name Petroleum Crude Oil

 DOT UN Number: UN1267

 DOT Hazard Class: 3

-DOT Packing Group: 1
+DOT Packing Group: